 If the two codes match up, the integrity check is successful and the UE can process the downlink NAS message.

-If the two codes do not match up, and the SatelliteID of the current serving satellite is different from the SatelliteID of the previous serving satellite, the UE decreases the UL OC by 1 which means decreasing the UL NAS Count by 256 units.
+If the two codes do not match up, the NW has indicated the UE that “NAS counters synchronization relaxation” is enabled and the SatelliteID of the current serving satellite is different from the SatelliteID of the previous serving satellite, the UE decreases the UL OC by 1 which means decreasing the UL NAS Count by 256 units.

 The XNAS-MAC is computed again and compared with the NAS-MAC.
 If the two codes match up, step c) is executed.
 Otherwise, step d) is executed.